 Value

-a data.table containing individual conditional expectations for the specified variable(s) at the specified prediction horizon(s).
+a data.table containing individual conditional expectations for the specified variable(s) and, if relevant, at the specified prediction horizon(s).

 Examples